 Starting a new career is a big deal.
 So is choosing the right bootcamp to support your career goals.
 To make the most of this experience, find the program that interests you most based on curriculum, timeline, preferred specialty, and your own goals.

-Before you start the process, it helps to identify your goals and what specialty you want to focus on and, ultimately, what you want to achieve in your career.
+Before you start the process, it helps to identify your goals and what specialty you want to focus on, and, ultimately, what you want to achieve in your career.

-Once you’ve applied and have started your bootcamp, take advantage of all that is offered with tuition such as expert instructors, guest speakers, and collaborating with classmates during your time in the program.
+Once you’ve applied and have started your bootcamp, take advantage of all that is offered with tuition such as expert instructors, guest speakers, and collaboration with classmates during your time in the program.
 Feedback is key to learning and collaborating so you can master the hard skills in your program.

 Leading up to and upon completion, it is all about the job search.
 Put together a realistic timeline and work with your program’s career services to best figure out the next steps upon graduation.

 Ultimately, your data science bootcamp experience is what you make of it.
-You can cater it towards your lifestyle and time but most importantly be prepared to work hard and take advantage of the resources and technical experts available to you during the program.
+You can cater it to your lifestyle and time but most importantly be prepared to work hard and take advantage of the resources and technical experts available to you during the program.